GC has collaborated with PTT Group Water Management Team (PTTWT)

 GC monitors quality of water that utilized within GC’s facilities every day.
 This is to ensure that quality of effluent is acceptable according to industrial effluent standards.
 Additionally, GC bi-weekly investigates water quality around the facilities to ensure that water resource of area around GC’s plant is still in good quality, and not affect to ecosystem.

 GC has implemented external water management through integrated collaboration with stakeholders, and water conservation.
-The example of project that GC has been continuously carried out is Khao Huai Mahat Forest Restoration and Water Conservation.
+The example of project that GC has been continuously carried out is Khao Huai Mahat Forest Restoration and Closed-System Groundwater Banks.